 Abstract In an effort to reduce the cost and time associated with bench level automotive electrical and electromagnetic compatibility (EMC) validation tests, a survey was created to request advice from the test labs that perform this testing.
 The survey focuses particularly on the development of the test plan document and the preparation of the test setup.
 The survey was sent to a targeted group of individuals with experience in performing this type of testing.
 The invitees work at laboratories that represent the majority of labs in the world that are authorized to perform component electrical / EMC validation testing for automotive original equipment manufacturers (OEMs).
 There were a significant number of responses; it is possible that representatives from all of the invited laboratories responded.
 The survey results provide demographic information about the test labs and their participants.
-The participants possess a tremendous amount of test experience and are therefore qualified to provide recommendations on the subject.

 Abstract This work presents a physical model that calculates the efficiency maps of the inverter-fed Permanent Magnet Synchronous Machine (PMSM) drive.
 The corresponding electrical machine and its controller are implemented based on the two-phase (d-q) equivalent circuits that take into account the copper loss as well as the iron loss of the PMSM.
 A control strategy that optimizes the machine efficiency is applied in the controller to maximize the possible output torque.
 In addition, the model applies an analytical method to predict the losses of the voltage source inverter.
 Consequently, the efficiency maps within the entire operating region of the PMSM drive can be derived from the simulation results, and they are used to represent electric drives in the system simulation model of electric vehicles (EVs).